diskoverdata/diskover-docs/source_files/user_analytics_smart_searches.md

 #### Launch Smart Searches Results from the Search Bar

-You can launch a smart search report at any time directly from the search bar by typing  **!**  and all the available reports will appear under the search bar, just click on the desired one to open the results in the search page.
+You can launch a smart search report at any time directly from the search bar by typing  **!**  and all the available reports will appear under the search bar, just click on the desired one to open the results of any report in the search page.

 ![Image: Launching Smart Searches from the Search Bar](images/image_analytics_smart_searches_launch_from_search_bar.png)